amizolf/Python/README.md

 \******

-The second file is the solution to find at least five ways of printing numbers from 1 to 100 considering three rules.
-First, the multiples of three should be replaced by the word "Fizz", then the multiples of five are displaced by "Buzz", while the multiples of both should be exchanged by the "FizzBuzz".
+The second file is the solution to find at least five ways of __*printing numbers from 1 to 100*__ considering three rules.
+First, the multiples of three should be replaced by the word "Fizz", then the multiples of five are displaced by "Buzz", while the multiples of both should be exchanged by the __*"FizzBuzz"*__.